MicrosoftDocs/bot-docs/articles/nodejs/conduct-audio-calls-nodejs.md

 ---
 title: Conduct audio calls | Microsoft Docs
-description: Learn how to conduct audio calls in a bot using Node.js
+description: Learn how to conduct audio calls with Skype in a bot using Node.js
 author: RobStand
 ms.author: rstand
 manager: rstand